emre-ulusoy/notion-cli-go/README.md

 ![Notion CLI Go](notioncli.gif)

 ___
-I forked this repo up.
+I forked this repo up from kris-hansen.
 - Use `NOTION_DATABASE_ID` instead of the page id.
 ___